deepakajaylinux/testpage/docs/source/intellij.rst

 .. code-block:: bash

- 		cleopatra IntelliJ help
+ 		ptconfigure IntelliJ help

 The syntax for declaring the help command is not case sensitive which is an added advantage.
 The following screenshot visualize you about the help command under IntelliJ.

 .. code-block:: bash

- kevells@corp:/# cleopatra IntelliJ help
+ kevell@corp:/# ptconfigure IntelliJ help
  ******************************